vbacollective/riff/docs/API_REFERENCE.md

 Public Property Let RiffMaxVoicesPerBuffer(ByVal value As Long)
 ```

 Limits how many instances of the same loaded buffer can be active at once.
 This prevents a rapid-fire sound such as footsteps, bullets, UI clicks, or collision hits from piling up into a heavy mixer load.
-A value of `0` disables this explicit cap, which is the NEXT 1.2.1 default.
+A value of `0` disables this explicit cap, which is the v1.1.3 default.

 ```vb
 ' Default/unlimited-by-cap behavior.